Out of State DUI Charges and Convictions

 Requirements for the Enforcement of the Interstate Driver’s License Compact

-- The DUI Laws must be substantially similar.
+- The DWI Laws must be substantially similar.

 - The conviction must be specifically detailed enough to qualify as a conviction in the other state.

-- The methods of enforcement for the DUI punishments must be similar between the states.
+- The methods of enforcement for DWI punishments must be similar between the states.

-Protect your rights by consulting an attorney following an out of state DUI arrest.
+Protect your rights by consulting an attorney following an out-of-state DWI arrest.
 You need to understand the procedure following the arrest as well as how the consequences of a conviction will directly impact your life.
-Our DWI attorneys, James Bates and Robert McMillin, will explain the laws to you and will advise you on how your case should proceed.
+Our DWI attorney Robert McMillin, will explain the laws to you and will advise you on how your case should proceed.